World leaders, celebrities join South Africans at memorial service

-Working off plans developed for years in secret, the South African government is using an elite military task force, sniper teams and canine teams to help secure the stadium, CNN’s Arwa Damon reported Monday.
-In addition, helicopters and military jets frequently fly overhead.
+Working off plans developed for years in secret, the South African government planned to use an elite military task force, sniper teams and canine teams to help secure the stadium, CNN’s Arwa Damon reported Monday.
+In addition, helicopters and military jets frequently flew overhead.

 U.S. officials said they were satisfied with security arrangements.

-The event promises to rival other significant state funerals in recent decades, such as that of former British Prime Minister Winston Churchill in 1965 and the 2005 funeral of Pope John Paul II, which attracted some 2 million people to Rome – among them four kings, five queens, at least 70 presidents and prime ministers and the leaders of 14 other faiths.
+The event rivaled other significant state funerals in recent decades, such as that of former British Prime Minister Winston Churchill in 1965 and the 2005 funeral of Pope John Paul II, which attracted some 2 million people to Rome – among them four kings, five queens, at least 70 presidents and prime ministers and the leaders of 14 other faiths.

 Security was also stepped up outside Mandela’s home, where crowds danced under umbrellas.
 Some even enjoyed the rain, jumping into puddles.